DebtanuKhanra/Basic_Form_by_David-.NET/README.md

 </div>

 ### This is a Basic Form Construction Project using .NET Framework & Connect with Microsoft Sql Server.
-By this form I can Insert, Update, Delete and Search Data dirctly from my Microsoft SQL server DATABASE.<br>
+By this form I can Insert, Update, Delete and Search Data dirctly to my Microsoft SQL server DATABASE.<br>

 <div align="center">